 - I have made Kale Chips quite a few times now, and I have discovered that the temperature I'd previously used was too high.
 I think it worked when I stuck the Kale in the oven without preheating first.
 But now that I've learned to preheat the oven consistently, (shocker) I had to bring the temperature down to avoid burning.

-- a teaspoon of baking soda in a large bowl of water is great for washing leaved veggies.
+- If using black Kale, expect a slightly darker leaf at the end, but you still want to avoid over browning as the chips become bitter if burnt.
+So just cook until crisp, even if you have to keep checking.
+Sometimes I take the smaller bits off first and leave the larger bits on there to cook a bit longer.- a teaspoon of baking soda in a large bowl of water is great for washing leaved veggies.
 Just put the leaves in the water and swish them around, the dirt will fall to the bottom

 Ingredients: